Museo Stibbert

-The Stibbert Museum (Museo Stibbert) is located on via Frederick Stibbert on the hill of Montughi in Florence, Italy.
-The museum contains over 36,000 artifacts, including a vast collection of armour from Eastern and Western civilizations.
+The Museo Stibbert is a museum on Via Frederick Stibbert on the hill of Montughi in Florence, Italy.
+It contains over 36,000 artefacts, including a vast collection of armour from Eastern and Western civilisations.

 History of the family and museum

-The museum was founded by Frederick Stibbert (1838-1906).
+The museum was founded by Frederick Stibbert (1838–1906).
 His father was English and his mother Italian; he received his education in England.
 The Stibbert family's extreme wealth came from Frederick's grandfather, Giles Stibbert, who was the commander in chief for the British East India Company in Bengal at the end of the 18th century and ruled as governor for many years.